inwilis/tor2e-adversary-plugin/README.md

 "Header" attribute changes the level of block heading (h1 by default).
 It can be specified as "hN" or just "N".

+### Distinctive features

+Both "distinctive_features" and "traits" attributes can be used to specify distinctive features.
+If both are present, "distinctive_features" value is used.

+Value of these attributes can be an array or a comma-separated string.

 ### Combat proficiencies

 Each numeric attribute of combat proficiency, when rendered, will display a hint explaining its purpose on a mouse hover.